 Example: For 250 years, do 250/100 = 2.5 so 250 years is equal to 2.5 centuries

-We are currently in the 21th century which began on January 1, 2001 and that will end on December 31, 2100.
+Humanity is currently in the 21th century which began on January 1, 2001 and will end on December 31, 2100.

 Add 1 to the first 2 digits (on the left) of the year of birth, unless it is a year that ends in 00.